Duhjoker/local_manifest/README.md

-LineageOS 14.1 for LG-SD4XX Devices
+LineageOS 14.1 for Aristo 2
 ------------------------------------

 Create directories